 The Princeton Review caters to individualized needs through one-on-one help from instructors, small class sizes, and private tutoring options.
 The readiness, satisfaction, and money back guarantees demonstrate their commitment to helping their clients succeed on the LSAT.

-Students will be hard-pressed to find the combination of a large amount of study material and personalized attention in other courses at this price point.
+Students will be hard-pressed to find the combination of a large amount of study material and personalized attention in other top LSAT prep courses at this price point.
 Students owe it to themselves to take a free practice class to learn more about the LSAT courses offered by The Princeton Review before they select a prep course.

 Summary of Course Features

 - Up to 84 hours of live online or in-person instruction

 - 150+ hours of on-demand recorded lessons, online drills and study tools

 - more than 1,800 pages of study materials